Getting Started¶

 When you are using a state machine from another bundle you have to declare the

 bundle dependency in your manifest.
-Let's assume that our test
+Let's assume that our test bundle uses some

-bundle.
+functionality from the pick bundle.
 Oftentimes, it is enough to just use a

 dependency and let ride fix the manifest for you: